 Cranberry Cherry Popsicles are all about the fruity sweet cherry.
 Only three ingredients and I wish the freezer could freeze faster.
-Easy, cool and fruity!
+Easy and refreshing.

 Welcome to popsicle land!
 That is what my kitchen looks like.
 Especially today with lots of Cranberry Cherry Popsicles getting pulled out of the freezer.

 Even while this is going down I am working on filing up more molds with Pineapple Coconut Popsicles.
 That recipe is going on the blog within a couple of weeks and I will link to it here (update: linked) …